 Iceland is a new island, geologically speaking, it’s only 20 million years old, and it is still growing.
 During my 10 days stay, there were about 400 low-intensity earthquakes, a regular occurrence for Iceland.
 This shows the volatile nature of an island that is still experiencing the typical growing pains caused by being born in the middle of a continental fault.

 If we add its youth and the fact that its occupation started in the ninth century, we understand why it remains largely unchanged by man.
-The result is a landscape of such an imposing grandeur and inhospitable beauty that every day on the road looked like I was on a different planet from Hollywood’s cinematic universe.
+The result is a landscape of such an imposing grandeur and inhospitable beauty, that every day on the road looked like I was on a different planet.

 Photo series: Inland Iceland